If you’re running an eCommerce business, SMS marketing is more important than ever.

 Good!
 That means your head is in the right place!

 Below are some low-hanging tips and best practices to help you develop campaigns that’ll actually engage your customers.
+Also, you may check out some Shopify SMS marketing strategies for more inspiration for your eCommerce.

 1. Entice customers with exclusive, text-only offers and deals